core-wg/senml-etch/draft-ietf-core-senml-etch.md

 If a Patch Record has a value ("v") field with value null, it MUST NOT be added but the matched Record (if any) is removed from the Target Pack.

+The Patch Records MUST be applied in the same sequence they are in the Patch Pack.

+Implementations MUST reject and generate an error for Patch Packs with invalid Records.
+If a Patch Pack is rejected, the state of the Target Pack is not changed, i.e., either all or none of the Patch Records are applied.

 For example, the following document could be given as an (i)PATCH payload to change/set values of two SenML Records for the example in